NBISweden/NBIS-template-support-reports/README.md

 _Include a friendly reminder where data responsiblity lies and how to acknowledge us e.g._

 #### Data responsibility
 - **NBIS \& Uppnex** Unfortunately, we do not have resources to keep any files associated with the support request.
-We kindly suggest that you store safely the results delivered by us.
-In addition, we kindly ask that you remove the files from UPPMAX/UPPNEX.
-The main storage at UPPNEX is optimized for high-speed and parallel access, which makes it expensive and not the right place for longer time archiving.
-Please consider others by not taking up the expensive space
+We suggest that you safely store the results delivered by us.
+In addition, we ask that you remove the files from UPPMAX/UPPNEX after analysis is completed.
+The main storage at UPPNEX is optimized for high-speed and parallel access, which makes it expensive and not the right place for long time archiving.
-- **Sensitive data** Please note that special considerations may apply to the human-derived legally considered sensitive personal data.
+- **Sensitive data** Please note that special considerations may apply to the human-derived sensitive personal data.
 These should be handled according to specific laws and regulations as outlined e.g. [here](http://nbis.se/support/human-data.html)
 - **Long-term backup** The responsibility for data archiving lies with universities and we recommend asking your local IT for support with long-term data archiving.
 Also a newly established [Data Office](https://www.scilifelab.se/data/) at SciLifeLab may be of help to discuss other options.